-The information below will be useful if Streaming.Center Radio Platform is installed on a dedicated or a virtual server.
-If the radio is hosted on our servers, all system requirements have already been taken into account by us.
+The information below is useful when the Streaming.Center Radio Platform is installed on a dedicated or virtual server.
+If the radio is hosted on our servers, we have already taken all system requirements into account.

 Minimum system requirements

-Works if: you plan to have 1-5 radios with a small number of streams, without streaming to social networks or using StereoTools audio processor, which consume a lot of CPU resources.
+Works if: You plan to have 1–5 radios with a small number of streams, without streaming to social networks or using the StereoTools audio processor, both of which consume significant CPU resources.

 • CPU: 1 core